General Rules of Kitesurfing

 As you gain more experience, you'll learn to anticipate the wind's movements and adjust your kite and body positioning instinctively.
 Kite control is a dance between you, the wind, and the water.
 Embrace the freedom that kitesurfing offers and let the elements guide you.
 With practice and dedication, you'll soon be riding the waves like a true master.

-Also Read General Rules of Sprint Football
+Also Read General Rules of International Fronton Game

 Weather Conditions Awareness